No trip to Abu Dhabi is complete without a trip to the desert, and there is no better way to experience the desert than on a desert safari.

 Have a henna tattoo

 Henna tattoos have been worn by the woman of the region for centuries and are offered to visitors at most desert camps and on many desert safaris.
-Tattoos are traditionally painted on the hands, arms and feet of brides and are thought to bring good fortune.
+Tattoos are traditionally painted on brides’ hands, arms and feet and are thought to bring good fortune.

 Not recommended for sensitive skin or people with G6PD deficiency.